New Jersey Property Tax Rates by Town (2024)

 What is the average property tax rate in New Jersey?

-New Jersey effective property tax rates typically range from under 1% in low-tax Bergen County towns like Alpine (0.79%) to nearly 3% in higher-tax Hunterdon County towns like Flemington (2.98%).
+New Jersey effective property tax rates typically range from under 1% in low-tax Bergen County towns like Alpine (0.79%) to over 3% in higher-tax Hunterdon County towns like Flemington (3.02%).
 The statewide median is around 2.0–2.2%.
 NJ has the highest property taxes in the United States, but those revenues fund the country's top-ranked public schools.

 Which NJ towns have the lowest property taxes?